-The National Dissemination Center for Children with Disabilities is pleased to post the resources emerging from the Dissemination Initiative.
-This is a steadily growing collection.
+The National Dissemination Center for Children with Disabilities is pleased to post the resources that have emerged from the Dissemination Initiative.

 - Disseminating for Impact series

 - A Guide to Using Facebook in Dissemination